-Sahiti is a junior at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
-Sahiti’s passion for technology and working with youth inspired her to contribute to Funbotics.
+Sahiti is a senior at Thomas Jefferson High School for Science and Technology.
+Her passion for technology and working with youth has inspired her to contribute to Funbotics.
 As a dancer and artist, she is keen on studying the unique intersection between technology and art.
 Sahiti looks forward to growing the reach and contributions of Funbotics through her leadership and passion to positively impact the community around.

 Dinan Elsyad is a junior at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
-Since a young age, she has found the world of STEM, from math problems to building bridges, to be fascinating.
+From a young age, she has found the world of STEM, from math problems to building bridges, to be fascinating.
 This early fascination has now manifested into a love for the sciences that she continues to pursue every day.
 While she loves to learn, she also loves to help others.
 Funbotics gives her a way to combine these two passions.
 She hopes to help less fortunate kids see the magic in STEM as she does.

-Jay is a freshman at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
-His early engagement in STEM activities such as Virginia Science Olympiad (VASO), First Lego League Robotics Competition (FLL), American Computer Science League(ACSL) and eCyberMission have instilled in him a love for science and technology.
-Jay is proud to have contributed positively to his school through this grant and loves to volunteer his time to share his knowledge.
+Jay is a sophomore at Thomas Jefferson High School for Science and Technology in Alexandria, Virginia.
+His early engagement in STEM activities such as Virginia Science Olympiad and First Lego League Robotics Competition have instilled in him a love for science and technology.
+Jay is proud to have contributed positively to his school and loves to volunteer his time to share his knowledge.

-Sohan Sunku is a senior at Thomas Jefferson High School for Science and Technology.
+Sohan Sunku is a freshman studying Computer Science at the College of William and Mary.
 He has a passion for building and creating things, and from a very young age has been experimenting with robotics.
-In his free time, Sohan participates in drone racing, 3D printing and helping friends in their home renovation projects.
+In his free time, Sohan participates in drone racing, 3D printing and helping friends with their home renovation projects.